Delicate vegetarian dolma recipe with a melt-in-your-mouth cheese and rice filling with lots of dill and parsley.

 - 1 onion

 - vegetable broth Note

 - chili flakes or cayenne pepper to taste

-- salt and pepper, generously and to taste
+- fine sea salt and pepper generously and to taste

-Bring a pot of water to a boil.
-Add the vine leaves and let them simmer gently for about 3 or 4 minutes.
+- Bring a large pot of water to a boil.
+Add the vine leaves and simmer gently for about 3 or 4 minutes.
 Drain well and leave until cool enough to handle.

-In the meantime boil some water in a kettle.
-Place the rice in a heatproof bowl large enough to hold all the filling ingredients later.
+- In the meantime boil some water in a kettle.
+Place the rice in a heatproof bowl large enough to hold all the filling ingredients.
 Pour the boiling water over the rice and let stand for about 5 minutes.
 Drain well.
-Give the rice back to the bowl.
+Return the rice to the bowl.